 In the reviewed framework, the common conception of the world as a labelled transition system \cite{gorrieriLabeledTransitionSystems2017} is adopted.
 The world, then, is composed of a set of states $\mathcal{S}$, a set of actions $\mathcal{A}$ and a set of transitions $\mathcal{T\subseteq \mathcal{S}\times\mathcal{A}\times\mathcal{S}}$.
 We refer to any transition $\left(s, a, s'\right)\in\mathcal{T}$ with the notation $s\xrightarrow{a}s'$.

-Values are conceived as mental constructs \cite{miceliCognitiveApproachValues1989} that allow agents to decide which state of the world they prefer, according to their most prioritized values.
+Values are conceived as mental constructs \cite{miceliCognitiveApproachValues1989} that allow agents to decide which state of the world they prefer, according to their most prioritised values.
 This consideration motivates the following definition:

 \begin{definition} {\normalfont (from \cite{sierraValueAlignmentFormal2019})} A value-based preference $\mathsf{Prf}$ is a function over pairs of states that indicates how much preferred is one state over another in light of a particular value: $\mathsf{Prf}:\mathcal{S}\times\mathcal{S}\times G \times V\rightarrow [-1,1]$, where $G$ is the set of agents and $V$ is the set of values.
 The notation $\mathsf{Prf}_v^\alpha(s,s')$ indicates how much does agent $\alpha$ prefer state $s'$ over state $s$ with respect to value $v$. \end{definition}